michalis97500/NewBank-SE2-UoB/README.md

 Returns a list of all the customers accounts along with their current balance e.g. Main: 1000.0

+SHOWLOANACCOUNT
+Returns the loan account balance with the bank along with repayment details e.g. Loan Balance : $3000
+Total Repayment : $3590

 NEWACCOUNT <Name>
 e.g. NEWACCOUNT Savings
 Returns SUCCESS or FAIL